Ask the Family

 We meet again

-An unexpected remake was made for satellite television in 1999.
+An unexpected remake was made in 1999, a co-production between UKTV and the BBC.
 The mix of questions was essentially the same hotch-potch of numbers, words, and whatever else came to hand.
 Naturally, the first person you'd think of to host a quiz is a gardener...?

 But don't worry, for Alan Titchmarsh is an affable and witty enough host without crossing the line into Richard Whiteley "groandom".